-With the fifth wave of the Covid-19 pandemic sweeping Hong Kong, the city’s residents are increasingly concerned about what will happen to them if they either test positive for the virus or are deemed close contacts of a confirmed Covid-19 patient.
+As there are still a sizeable number of people who contract Covid-19 in Hong Kong, the city’s residents are concerned about what will happen to them if they either test positive for the virus or are deemed close contacts of a confirmed Covid-19 patient.
 Here, find out what to expect if you test positive for the virus or are a close contact of someone infected with the virus.

 Note: While the information provided here is accurate at the time of writing, the situation is changing regularly and rapidly and this article may not always be up-to-date.
 Refer to the government’s official guidelines for the most updated information: StayHomeSafe Scheme and where to get tested/what to do if you test positive.

 What happens if you test positive for Covid-19?

-International arrivals who test positive while at their designated quarantine hotel (DHQ) must wait there until they are transported to a hospital or isolation facility.
 Those who test positive for the virus after undergoing a nucleic acid test at a community testing centre or mobile specimen collection station can report their health status on this website and will be added to the Covid-19 Admission Allocation System.
 Anyone in the community who tests positive on a RAT and reports it to the government should declare their Covid-positive result on this website.

 Confirmed patients are isolated in different facilities, depending on the severity of their symptoms.
 The following applies to incoming travellers with an amber health code and residents with no recent history of overseas travel:

-- Patients in critical condition and in need of hospitalization: Anyone infected with Covid-19 who is deemed in critical or serious condition, who are elderly or who have chronic ailments are sent to public hospitals.
+- Patients in critical condition and in need of hospitalisation: Anyone infected with Covid-19 who is deemed in critical or serious condition, who are elderly, or who have chronic ailments are sent to public hospitals.

 - Patients in relatively stable condition: These patients are sent to the North Lantau Hospital Hong Kong Infection Control Centre (HKICC) and community treatment facilities, such as the one at AsiaWorld-Expo.

-- Asymptomatic patients: These patients who do not need medical attention are sent to different Community Isolation Facilities (CIFs) depending on the amount of non-Covid care they need.
+- Asymptomatic patients: These patients who do not need medical attention are sent to different isolation facilities depending on the amount of non-Covid care they need.

-- CIFs and Holding Centres for the Elderly: These facilities are for patients who require care support.
+- Isolation facilities and holding centres for the elderly: These facilities are for patients who require care support.